Please Note: This is Ep. 12

 There were always people and friends around who would buy us drinks and give us a ride home at the end of the night.
 We weren’t bothered about picking up men, we weren’t even looking; we went there to dance.
 It’s what I loved more than anything, that music that you just couldn’t sit still to, and downing a couple of drinks and losing myself on the dance floor without any inhibitions whatsoever.
-For me there wasn’t a better high than that.
-I didn’t even dress up; forget heels or a dress, I wore a crop top with baggy jeans worn at my hips, and a pair of trainers so I could be as comfortable as possible and just dance.
+For me, there wasn’t a better high than that.
+I didn’t even dress up; forget heels or a dress, I wore a crop top with baggy jeans, worn at my hips, and a pair of trainers so I could be as comfortable as possible and just dance.

 It was on one of these nights that I caught the eye of someone.
 He looked at me and beckoned me over with a finger.
 Cocky move, but it worked.
 I had no idea then that this someone was going to love me, care for me and shower me with affection like I’d never thought possible.

-I didn’t have a phone but I knew a trick with the Molly Way payphone on the street.
+I didn’t have a phone, but I knew a trick with the Molly Way payphone on the street.
 You had to put in a pound coin and dial the number as usual, but before the money ran out, you pressed *, a particular number, and then #, and then you hung up and the coin would be automatically returned below.
 You could keep doing this and make as many free phone calls as you liked.

 And so, courtesy of British Telecom, I called Maanav the next morning, and after downing a litre of water and a couple of paracetamols (because I’d made him keep up with me at the bar the night before), he came to pick me up to take me out for a bite to eat the same afternoon… and then the next day, and the next day, and the next.
 Lunches or dinners every day.

 Inevitably, within the first week, I fell deeply in love with him, just as much as the cannelloni, well, alright, a little more than the cannelloni (although I really loved the cannelloni).
-And it was absolutely that head-over-heels, sixteen year old, all consuming, nothing else exists in the world kind of love.
+And it was absolutely that head-over-heels, sixteen-year-old, all-consuming, nothing else exists in the world kind of love.
 I thought of nothing but him every waking moment, and at night my dreams were filled with him.

-I remember he’d given me some photographs of himself and I’d stuck them onto my wall next to my bed and surrounded them with little hearts and his name that I’d cut out from pink paper.
-I’d kiss his photos good night, I’d kiss them good morning.
-At the end of our first glorious week together when Maanav didn’t have work the next day, he slept over in my little room in my single bed with me and we cuddled and slept in each other’s arms all night.
+I remember he’d given me some photographs of himself and I’d stuck them onto the wall next to my bed and surrounded them with little hearts and his name that I’d cut out from pink paper.
+I’d kiss his photos goodnight, I’d kiss them good morning.
+At the end of our first glorious week together, when Maanav didn’t have work the next day, he slept over in my little room in my single bed with me and we cuddled and slept in each other’s arms all night.
 He was patient with me and we didn’t get intimate at the start of our relationship.
 It was pure, it was perfect, it was beautiful… and then I saw where he lived for the first time and tried to break up with him.